 - Working to the best of our ability / using our talents

 - Respecting others

 - Listening to others

 - Staying safe

-- Keeping our hands and feet to ourselves

 Positive language will be used to promote desired behaviours.
 A resulting class charter will be clearly displayed in classrooms and directly affect attitudes towards the behaviour of everyone in the classroom, pupil and teacher alike.